 But the work will not be for everyone to have.
 For Ropac there is only one high-profile museum that will be able to purchase it.
 “After all, Duchamp is one of the most important artists of the 20th century”.
 And with only five original versions remaining in private collections and museums (this one is the second of the five existing), the Rauschenberg Foundation can easily dictate the terms of the sale.

 The original Porte-Bouteilles, still missing

-Back in 1959 Rauschenberg and Duchamps participated together to a collective exhibition entitled “Art and the Found Object” at the Time-Life Reception Center in New York City.
+Back in 1959 Rauschenberg and Duchamps participated together in a collective exhibition entitled “Art and the Found Object” at the Time-Life Reception Center in New York City.
 Duchamp decided to expose his original Porte-Bouteilles.
 He wrote to Man Ray to borrow the version he created in 1935-1936, which the American photographer he had kept in his collection.
-Unfortunately the object has been missing since WW2.
-Duchamp then asks Rauschenberg to buy one of the bottle rack from the Grand Bazar de l’Hôtel de Ville.
+Unfortunately, the object has been missing since WW2.
+Duchamp then asks Rauschenberg to buy one of the bottle racks from the Grand Bazar de l’Hôtel de Ville.